StevensDeptECE/GrailGUI/Grail.md

 1. Provide access to full OpenGL control of video performance, but create optimal drawing wrapper objects for common cases like 2d drawings on a web page that do not require knowledge of the OpenGL layer.
 1. Create a document object that supports uniform, multiple kinds of media at scale, rendering instantly.
 1. Create an editor capable of editing large-scale (1 Gb+) documents with instant response.
-1. Add video and audio capability so that Grail programs can display movies and implement video chat systems.
+1. Add video, camera, and audio capability so that Grail programs can display movies and implement video chat systems.
 1. Create a security engine that automatically generates public/private keys and manages logins to websites so that passwords are not used to log in to web sites.
 1. Maintain a repository of passwords encrypted on the client that can be securely synchronized with other clients and backed up to the cloud.
-1. Create a uniform method of multiple user inputs via the netowork so that any grail can invite other grail users to use keyboard and mouse and type collaboratively.
+1. Create a uniform method of multiple user inputs via the network so that any Grail session can invite other Grail users to use keyboard and mouse and type collaboratively.
 1. Create a set of user interface widgets to implement buttons, scrollbars, menus, and web links that are portable in OpenGL.
 1. Create an efficient rendering engine for multibyte characters (Chinese, Japanese, Korean).
 1. Create a text rendering engine supporting equations.